8.1. The Audit and Scrutiny Committee shall consist of:

 (4) the committee shall receive and consider requests for scrutiny reviews submitted by any member of Congregation;

 (5) the committee shall undertake scrutiny reviews at the request of Council;

 (6) save in respect of any scrutiny review that the committee considers requires immediate reference to Council, the committee shall publish on the Oxford intranet within one month of acceptance by the committee a summary of any scrutiny review undertaken under regulation 8.8(4) or (5), or a summary of why such a requested review was considered unnecessary;

 (7) save for those reports which the committee considers shall remain confidential (for example those concerning individuals) and for any report referred to Council, the committee shall make available for consultation by any member of Congregation by arrangement with the secretary of the committee the full text of any scrutiny report for which a summary has been published under regulation 8.8(6).

 8.9.
-(1) Each year, at the same meeting at which Council is asked to approve the University’s financial statements, the committee shall report to Council and thereafter to Congregation and to the Office for Students on its activity over the relevant financial year.
+(1) Each year, at the same meeting at which Council is asked to approve the University’s financial statements, the committee shall report to Council and thereafter to Congregation and to the Office for Students (where required) on its activity over the relevant financial year.

 (2) When producing its annual report, the committee shall consider, inter alia: